theoludwig/theoludwig/posts/git-ultimate-guide.md

 # Merge a branch into the current branch
 git merge <branch>

+# Combine multiple commits of a branch into one for a merge
+git merge --squash <branch>

+# Change several past commits (interactive rebase)
+# HEAD points to the current consulted commit.
+git rebase --interactive HEAD~<number-of-commits>

 # Delete a branch
 git branch --delete <branch>
 git push <remote> --delete <branch>